Get alerts of updates about «Hand hygiene and cough etiquette»

 - Good cough etiquette

 Hand hygiene prevents contact transmission.
 Contact transmission can occur either through direct contact with an infectious person (such as hugging and shaking hands) or indirectly by transmitting drops of infectious agent to contaminated surfaces and from there to the hands to entry points such as the mucous membranes of the nose, mouth and eyes.
 Properly performed hand hygiene reduces the risk for both direct and indirect contact transmission.

 - After using the toilet

 - After contact with body fluids (e.g. after wiping the nose, coughing into the hand or after changing nappies/diapers)

 - With visibly dirty hands

-Both hand washing and alcohol-based hand disinfection are, in most cases, effective methods of hand hygiene.
+Both hand washing and alcohol-based hand disinfection are good and effective hand hygiene methods.

-Alcohol-based hand disinfection is less effective when hands are wet, visibly dirty or soiled with organic matter such as food or bodily fluids.
-Therefore, washing with soap and water is normally recommended as a method outside the healthcare service.
+Alcohol-based hand disinfection has a reduced effect in many situations where there is a need for hand hygiene, such as when the hands are wet, visibly dirty or soiled with organic material such as food residues and body fluids.
+There is also limited experience with widespread use of hand disinfection among children and adolescents.
+Hand washing with soap and water is therefore a recommended method outside the healthcare sector.